 The Department of Veterans Affairs is a cabinet level agency tasked with providing benefits and and support for military veterans in their time after service.
 The VA provides health care through its medical facilities and clinics across the country.
 Since 1995 every Veterans Affairs’ health care facility has been part of the Tricare network.
 This means that they are able to service all Tricare members, including Active-Duty personnel, retirees and their families on a space available basis.
 This is true for both primary and specialty care.

 For a broad review of Tricare and its benefits see here.

-Townsend LA and Avenues at Metairie- A proud member of the VA CCN in Louisiana
+Townsend LA – A proud member of the VA CCN in Louisiana

-Townsend LA and Avenues of Metairie are proud of the commitment we have made to the mental wellness and addiction recovery of veterans in Louisiana.
-Two sister locations positioned to serve the state’s military personnel.
+Townsend LA is proud of the commitment we have made to the mental wellness and addiction recovery of veterans in Louisiana.
+We are well positioned to serve the state’s military personnel.
 Our staff and community understand the unique challenges facing those who have sacrificed so much for residents of this country.
 As members of the CCN, we offer a place to gain the peace of mind and pathway to healing our veterans deserve.
 Find personalized treatment plans and a full embrace from a community that is achieving miracles.
 Contact us today!